 - 3. Select a video output from the list or click Select All to configure all the video outputs at the same time. - 4.
-Select the Erase horizontal blanking interval check box. - 5.
+Select the Blank horizontal interval check box. - 5.
 Click Finish to saving your settings.

 Renaming video I/Os in crosspoint lists